mastercoin-MSC/install-msc/docs/pages/obelisk.rst

 ------

 The obelisk server is what handles the interaction between the client requests and the workers response.
-It's entire operation is run by *obbalancer*  which uses the *balancer.cfg*  configuration to listen for workers and clients.
+It's entire operation is run by a program called: *obbalancer*.

+Obbalancer uses the *balancer.cfg*  configuration to listen for workers and clients.

-There are two methods for running the server.
-Screen or Daemon.
+There are two methods for running the server: Screen or Daemon.

 Screen
 ^^^^^^